albertoSoto/kubernetes-operator-java-tutorial/java-operators.md

 ### Operator frameworks

 - Go is the most famous (k8s is implemented in go)
-- In java we have the JavaOperatorSdk and the Fabric client
+- In java we have the JavaOperatorSdk with the Fabric client as helpful generator.
-- Java operator Sdk
+- Java operator Sdk or JOSDK is accessible from any framework
-  It's a framework offered as a quarkus extension
-  Also exists a spring boot starter
+- The JOSDK has community support for Quarkus & Spring as extensions It's a framework offered as a quarkus extension too Also exists a spring boot starter
 - If the service is generally implemented in java, the operator can follow the same language.

+JDK version Info

+- JOSDK - Java operators sdk supports JDK11
+- Quarkus adapter recommends JDK21.
+Minimum is JDK17

 ### How to start